 Taj Mahal – Sustainability

 The Taj Mahal was completed in 1648 and means “the greatest palace” or “crown of palaces” in persian and arabic.
-Combining Indian, turkish, Islamic and Pirsian designs, the Taj Mahal is a unique Palace that acts as a Palace of Rememberance of Mumtaz Mahal.
+Combining Indian, turkish, Islamic and Pirsian designs, the Taj Mahal is a unique Palace that acts as a Palace of Remembrance of Mumtaz Mahal.
 The Taj Mahal has been stunningly designed both in its exterior and interior and is a betifull gesture to house the tomb of Mughal emperor Shah Jahan‘s third wife.
 Due to the lack of technology available at the time, over 24 different types of materials were transported by Elephants from all over India and Asia and completed using a workforce of over 20000 Indians.
 Although the Taj Mahal has needed repair work, its foundations have remained and sustained the test of time.
 Other cities have tried to copy the design of this strong structure but all have failed to create a palace with the detail and size carried by the Taj Mahal.
 To us, The Taj Mahal represents foundations and sustainability.

 Choose a career in Supply Chain and you could be part of something so strong and unique to its market that it carries its foundations well into the future.

-Machu Pitchu – Achievement
+Machu Picchu – Achievement

 Machu Pitchu is a 15th Century Inca city standing high, nearly 8000 feet above see level in the Andes Mountains.
 The lost city remained undiscovered untill 1911 and is thought to have been a retreat for Incan rulers due to the distance from Peru.
 The Machu Pichu has been fully restored to its original glory and attracts tourists from all over the globe.
 The city, suprisingly, was built on two faults lines, in an area that opened itself to the elements.
-The inca’s protected their city by incorporating special construction designs which prevented collapse in Earthquakes and flooding when heavy rained occured.
-To us, Machu Pitchu combines all of the seven wonders together, progression, economy, sustainability, innovation, defense and Operations, it represents achievement.
+The inca’s protected their city by incorporating special construction designs which prevented collapse in Earthquakes and flooding when heavy rained occurred.
+To us, Machu Picchu combines all of the seven wonders together, progression, economy, sustainability, innovation, defense and Operations, it represents achievement.
 A city built against the elements, so high that it has defended itself from damage, expanding its construction to the city it was known as and that it still stands tall, due to the construction techniques developed by the incas.

 Choose a career in Supply Chain and you will unlock the journey that will allow you to achieve your Seven Wonders.